AP Exclusive: Guerlain preserves cosmetics history in new ‘warehouse of wonders’

 PARIS (AP) — The world’s first lipstick.
+The first modern perfume.
 A pivoting toothbrush.
 The original Nivea cream and serum.
 Not to mention the intimate secrets of Queen Elizabeth II.
 These are some of the treasures held in Guerlain’s first archive, which brings stories from the iconic French cosmetic company’s sensational past to life.

 Guerlain gave The Associated Press exclusive international media access to its newly opened archive, a warehouse of wonders shrouded in secrecy and hidden from public view by Paris’ Seine River.
 It’s a gem of documents and mysterious objects spanning three centuries, each with a unique history of its own.